What we consulted on

-We want to make sure the regulatory framework effectively supports businesses to manage risks without disproportionate costs or hurdles, and protects workers from harm.
+We want to make sure the regulatory health and safety framework effectively supports businesses to manage risks without disproportionate costs or hurdles, and protects workers from harm.

-We are looking at plant, structures, working at heights and excavation work first because …
+We looked at plant, structures, working at heights and excavation work first because:

 - They are everywhere and affect everyone – they are used in lots of different sectors and types of work, from agriculture and construction to education and health.
 They affect workers, businesses and other people interacting with that work

 - Business and workers need a better way to manage risks well – the regulations are weak, ad hoc, out of date, full of gaps and hard to understand

 - They kill and severely injure lots of people every day – plant and structures are involved in 76% of work-related deaths